 Tap on the Edit option in the top right to remove one or more messages.
 Bullets will appear to the left of message and one or more may be selected.
 Tap the Select All option in the bottom left to automatically check all messages.
 The number of messages that are selected will be in parentheses in the bottom right next to the trash icon.
 Tap the trash icon when ready to delete.
 Tap on Done in the top right when finished deleting visits.

 There will be a pink notification at the bottom of the screen allowing users to Undo Delete.

 Removed messages will now be in the Deleted tab.

 See previous Schedule section

 This shows a list of all visits that the user applied to perform.
-Visits are listed one by one with the date at the top, the type of visit, agency, Pay Rate and how far away the visit is from the current location.
-Tap on "Status" in the top right to see the total numbers for all visits.
+Visits are listed one by one with the date at the top, the type of visit, organization, Pay Rate and how far away the visit is from the current location.
+Tap on Status in the top right to see the total numbers for all visits.